 James Kaelan is the Editor-in-Chief (and mastermind) behind BRIGHT IDEAS Magazine — a Seed&Spark publication — and is also a screenwriter, director, and amateur oxford comma enthusiast living and working in Los Angeles.
 After more than two years he and his filmmaking partner, Blessing Yen, are finally premiering their directorial feature debut, Eel, at the American Film Festival in Wrocław, Poland.
 Yen and Kaelan hope that Eel will eventually be the sort of deliberately non-commercial film that most people will hate, but that some will just totally love.
 Kaelan is also a novelist, and his first documentary, We're Getting On, chronicles the 2,000-mile bicycle book tour that he and his co-director, Miles Kittredge, embarked on to promote his debut novel.
 In his spare time he also enjoys building pitch decks for potential brand partners.

 Max strives to keep the team operating efficiently, building the most valuable product possible, and continually delivering actionable insights through data to our community through data.
 He comes to Seed&Spark after spending the better part of the last decade working in a jack-of-all-trades capacity for venture-backed startups (and the other part of that decade wandering the globe, camera in hand).
-He has a passion for storytelling through images - both still and moving - and a rekindled optimism for what independent cinema could look like ten years from now.
+He understands the transformative power of storytelling through images and has a rekindled optimism for what independent cinema might look like ten years from now.
 He feels privileged to be working alongside such a brilliant and committed team, and is inspired to help build the platform that will empower independent filmmakers to build sustainable careers.
 Extracurricularly, he tends to be outdoors and/or working on other creative pursuits.